 - Confirm your tax filing status: The first thing to do when you receive the RIT payment is to ask yourself whether you have filed your tax.
 If not, ensure that you do so as soon as possible to avoid any problems.

 - Login to your CRA My Account: To confirm what the RIF deposit is meant for, log in to your CRA My Account.
-Here you will see all the notifications that apply to the RIF deposit and more.
+You will see all the notifications that apply to the RIF deposit and more.

-The aim is to ensure that you are eligible for that deposit and know what the money is meant for.
+The goal is to ensure you are eligible for that deposit and know what the money is meant for.